-People and premises are protected more effectively than ever before.
+to protect their premises and people more effectively than ever before.

 I'm SAM.
-I'm a Digital Concierge and I manage visitor access for businesses in a world of hybrid work.
+I'm a Digital Doorman and I manage visitor access for businesses in a world of hybrid work.
 I hold the digital keys to all sites and systems, so I can manage who comes and goes - and I'm always connected, so I can give you a real-time, data-driven view of people, visitors, and contractors whenever you need it.